getsolus/solus-site.github.io/content/blog/2017-11-12-this-week-in-solus-install-48.md

 At this stage, we're considering our runtime a "pre-alpha".
 Rome wasn't built in a day and we're looking to the broader community to help test across a wider range of operating systems, like Fedora and Ubuntu.
 It requires getting your hands a bit dirty, but we've provided some instructions on our [project page](https://github.com/solus-project/runtime-snaps) on getting started!
 It will require you to have a `snapd` with a few patches that haven't landed yet but we are hosting and actively updating our runtime and linux-steam-integration snaps, so you likely won't need to build the runtime and LSI snaps, but rather just follow the instructions below!

+Please ensure that before testing, you are using a patched snapd and have rebooted after its installation.
+For Solus users, it'll be a matter of `eopkg up` as usual, then proceeding to reboot.
+For non-Solus users, consult the respective documentation for your operating system on building, installing, and enabling snapd prior to rebooting.

 #### On Your Mark

 Download our snaps with the following commands: